The HND Practical Journalism (without shorthand) course produces students ready to thrive in the challenging world of multimedia journalism.

-Other students have gone straight into employment, gaining jobs at Media Scotland, the Herald and Times Group, DC Thomson and the Drum.
+Other students have gone straight into employment, gaining jobs at DC Thomson, the Drum, the Herald and Times Group (Newsquest Scotland), JPI Media and Reach PLC.

 Entry requirements (minimum)

-- Candidates without these qualifications but with clear evidence of a commitment to journalism will also be considered.
+- Candidates without this qualification but with clear evidence of a commitment to journalism will also be considered.
 This includes studying a course such as NQ Media.
 A portfolio of written material which demonstrates skills in written English.
 This may include articles or blog entries, along with any work which suggests an interest in journalism.